apmckinlay/gsuneido/docs/index.md

 Concatenating onto an exception maintains the exception information.

 Go doesn't have try-catch like C++ or Java.
 However, it does have panic and recover which gSuneido uses to implement try-catch primarily in core/interp.go

+## Objects

+See core/suobject.go

+In Suneido, an "object" is a general purpose data structure combining a list/array (a slice of Value) and a hash map.
+The hash map is not a native Go map because of their limitations on key types.
+The hash map implementation is in util/hmap/hmap.go

+Objects are a good fit for function call arguments, with unnamed arguments in the list part, and named arguments in the map part.

+In Suneido, ob.name is equivalent to ob["name"]

+ob[num] may be in the list or map part.
+Contiguous members starting at 0 (zero) are in the list part.
+All other members, including numeric, are in the map part.
+Values are automatically moved between the list and map as necessary to maintain this.
+For example, if we have members 0,1,2 in the list part and 4,5,6 in the map part, and we inserted member 3, then 4,5,6 would be "migrated" to the list part.

+object.Copy is copy on write.
+This is useful to minimize the overhead of "defensive" copies since they won't actually be copied unless modified.

+## Records

+Records are primarily used for reading and writing to the database.

+Currently, a record is an object with the addition of rules and observers.
+Records with rules and observers are also useful in user interface code.

+Records originating from the database are kept internally in the database Row form and only unpacked lazily.
+See [Packing](#packing)

+However, in the future the list part may be removed (it is seldom used) and the map part may be restricted to string keys like [Classes](#classes)

+## Classes

+Classes and instances of classes were originally just objects with the addition of a class reference.
+Later classes and instances became maps from strings (member names) to values.
+(No unnamed list members.)

+### Private Class Members

+Suneido fakes private members by prefixing them with their class name. e.g. in MyClass a private member foo becomes MyClass_foo.
+Although this is primarily an implementation detail, these members are visible to Suneido code and tests take advantage of this.
+However, we avoid bypassing privacy in actual application code.

+Anonymous classes are given a system generated internal name (e.g. Class123) for privatization.

+Privatization is done at compile time, for class members like:

+`foo: 123`

+and for member references like:

+`.foo`

+### Getters

+If code reads a member that does not exist, Suneido will look for a "getter" i.e. a method that will provide the value, either Getter_(name) or getter_name or Getter_Name

+Private getters e.g. getter_foo() are privatized to Getter_MyClass_foo

 ## Functions & Methods